10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 *   All JavaScript and CSS should be minified.
 *   Standalone site features should be broken off into isolated entry points so we don’t have to load more CSS/JS on pages that will never use it.
 *   Be aware of any additional requests 3rd-party libraries are making on page load.
 This can severely impact performance scores.
-*   Where possible, defer loading of libraries that are not neccessary for a stable user experience until after initial load.
+*   Where possible, defer loading of libraries that are not necessary for a stable user experience until after initial load.
 *   Critical rendering path should be considered.
 Scripts should be loaded in the footer and external scripts should contain the [‘async’ attribute](https://www.w3schools.com/tags/att_script_async.asp) or be loaded at the bottom of the document where they can’t be concatenated into a single file.
 Internal scripts without an implicit loading order should contain the [‘defer’ attribute](https://www.w3schools.com/tags/att_script_defer.asp) if possible.
 Note that scripts using the ‘defer’ attribute can be loaded in the head tag as they will be fetched asynchronously while being executed after the HTML is parsed.

 ### Design and UX